chuckdries/IntroToWebDevelopment/readme.md

  This whole course is very experimental, thank you for your patience and thank you for your feedback!
 I can't wait to see what this becomes.

 `*`Phoenix time is MST, but we don't observe Daylight Savings time.
 Frankly I've lived here my whole life so I have no idea when we're synced with MST and when we're synced with PST, so you should google it.

+1. Recreating a website from the real world: https://youtu.be/5IJlKrSUDms